•

 Fix fieldset classes for settings forms.

-In admin model forms, the `change_form_fieldests` templatetag will instantiate an adapter object to convert django's builtin class names (like 'wide') to our form CSS class names ('-is-wide').
+In admin model forms, the `change_form_fieldsets` templatetag will instantiate an adapter object to convert django's builtin class names (like 'wide') to our form CSS class names ('-is-wide').
 For settings forms, the template doesn't (and really can't) use that templatetag, since a settings form is different from an adminform.
-In these cases we still were using the django class names, which resulted in using 'wide' as the class name, which wasn't correct.
-This change fixes up the settings forms to use the correct class name.
+In these cases we were still using the django class names, which resulted in using 'wide' as the class name, which wasn't correct.
+This change makes our djblets_forms fieldset template check for the 'wide' class, and add '-is-wide' if found.
 Testing Done: Viewed settings forms in the admin and saw that fieldsets now had the correct class name, and that we now had a match between the label widths in regular fieldsets and in subforms (which go through slightly different templates, ugh).

 Description From Last Updated